orazioscavo13/FileSystemService/README.md

 #### 4 - Run Homework1-ear

-#### 5 - Select and configure Web Server
+#### 5 - Select and configure Web Server and environment
 When you run the project for the first time you will need to select a web server.

-The project has been successfully tested on Glassfish Server 4.1, it may not work properly on some other platform.
+The project has been successfully tested on Glassfish Server 4.1 on ArchLinux, it may not work properly on some other platform.

 NB: Depending on the web server u may need to change the port to the REST service in the frontend and in the RequestSender used by LoadGeneratorServlet (default is 43636):